shinyhealthtools/medmodr/README.md

 **MedModr** performs mediation, moderation, and conditional process analysis in the user's browser, ensuring complete privacy.

+The goal is to make the most commonly used PROCESS macro models accessible to the research community.
+Continuous development efforts will include other widely used models that are not yet in the app, ensuring that MedModr evolves to meet the growing needs of researchers and practitioners.

 ## Offline Use

 Download the `index.html` file, open it in any web browser, and start your analysis.
 All statistical computations run offline with **no internet required**.